Let’s discover the best lava caves Bend Oregon has to offer. This article is your one-stop guide to the best caves near Bend Oregon.

 A person exploring the Redmond Caves in Central Oregon.

-In reality, Deschutes County has over 850 caves!
+In fact, Deschutes County has over 850 caves!
 To be precise, over 700 of these caves are lava tubes formed by a type of hot lava that flows fast.
-The others are mostly formed by different types of flowing lava.

 An entrance to one of the Redmond Caves Oregon.